Adaptation and Resilience Technical Assistance Program

 Who We Are

-The TSC is convened by a Core Team of project participants representing a broad range of partners from across the Estuary.
-Our leadership team is listed below:
+The TSC is guided by a Leadership Team representing a broad range of partners from across the Estuary:

 • Carlos Diaz, Engineer (formerly with ESA and designer of the Oro Loma Horizontal Levee)